Commercial Architectural Design Services Across All 50 States

 What Is Commercial Architectural Design?

-Commercial architectural design is the professional process of planning, designing, and documenting buildings intended for business, industrial, or institutional use.
-Unlike residential architecture, commercial design must account for complex International Building Code (IBC) requirements, ADA accessibility standards, NFPA fire and life safety codes, local zoning regulations, and specialized operational needs — from FDA food processing sanitation to ISO 14644 cleanroom classifications.
+Commercial architectural design is the professional process of programming, planning, designing, and documenting buildings used for business, industrial, healthcare, hospitality, retail, or institutional purposes.
+It is governed by the AIA-standard five-phase process and must comply with the International Building Code, ADA accessibility standards, NFPA fire and life safety codes, and local zoning ordinances.

-Phases of Commercial Architectural Design
+The 5 Phases of Commercial Architectural Design

 Schematic Design (SD)